EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    //copy,
-    //copy,"Copy the selection to the clipboard"
+    Description,"Copy the selection to the clipboard"
     Permissions,"worldedit.clipboard.copy"
     Usage,"//copy [-be] [-m <mask>]"
        [-e],"Also copy entities"